Trinkes/jobs_fleek/README.md

 # Fleek Labs

-A FastAPI application with Celery background tasks, using PostgreSQL, Redis, and LocalStack for AWS services simulation.
+A modern media processing API built with FastAPI and Celery for asynchronous background tasks.
+Features AI-powered image generation with support for multiple models, scalable task processing, and cloud storage integration.

 ## Challenge notes